--Portions of this honor code are derived from the current Duke University and Stanford University honor codes.
+(Note: Portions of this honor code are derived from the current Duke University and Stanford University honor codes.)

-Uniform and Dress Code
+Lower School Uniform and Dress Code

 The Academy has a primary objective of developing a "community of learners," dedicated to the highest standards of academics and deportment.
 As such, a distinctive uniform is a unifying factor within our school community.
 It is also a visible signature of our school to the larger community, an indicator of our unity and of our pride of purpose.
 This is one of the most important functions of a uniform: it identifies its wearer as part of a distinctive group with a distinctive purpose.
 It is a reminder to its wearer of that purpose and of one's responsibility to that group.
-Our school is also committed to the development of individual personality and character-- not through the external 'expressions' of dress and appearance, which can easily be purchased or affected, and which can quickly divide students through the power of snap judgments and prejudices-but through personal qualities, virtues, quirks and traits.
+Our school is also committed to the development of individual personality and character-not through external "expressions" of dress and appearance, which can easily be purchased or affected, and which can quickly divide students through the power of snap judgments and prejudices, but through personal qualities, virtues, and traits.
 It seems countercultural to assert this in our age, but the Academy holds that the school uniform is an essential condition for cultivating genuine individuality in the school community.
 It is not this or that particular element of the uniform that "matters" more than any of the others; rather, the uniform as a whole is what matters.

-While students are responsible for their clothing and appearance, it is the parents who are responsible for providing the conditions required for meeting the standard, e.g. proper shoes, shirts, skirts and pants that fit properly, etc. Parents are urged to understand the uniform requirements below, and to ensure that their children go to school each day in the right attire, from head to toe.
+While students are responsible for their clothing and appearance, it is the parents who are responsible for providing the conditions required for meeting the standard, e.g. proper shoes, shirts, skirts and pants that fit properly, etc. Parents are expected to be familiar with the uniform requirements below and to ensure that their children come to school each day in the appropriate attire, from head to toe.
 It is an uncomfortable experience for a child to be corrected for a uniform violation, and repeated uniform issues can become an enormous distraction for students.

 The uniform is the basis of a dress code with a "professional," business-like standard.
 Our students should dress their best, look their best, and do their best.
-All clothing must be clean, neat, reasonably pressed, and in properly fitting condition.
-If a child is deemed to be wearing inappropriate attire, the parent will be notified and a change of clothing may be required for attendance that day.
-If in doubt about the appropriateness of an article of clothing, check with the school office before purchasing.
+All clothing must be clean, neat, reasonably pressed, and in properly-fitting condition.
+If a child is deemed to be wearing inappropriate attire, the parent will be notified, and a change of clothing may be required for attendance that day.
+If in doubt about the appropriateness of an article of clothing, check with the front desk or administration before purchasing.

-Decisions about the appropriateness of apparel may be referred to the appropriate Dean, whose judgment, in consultation with the Headmaster and Assistant Headmaster will be final.
-The school will make specific exceptions to the dress code as required by particular religious customs; parents should address specific concerns to Assistant Headmaster Benjamin Moore before the second week of school.
+Decisions about the appropriateness of apparel may be referred to the Dean of Students, whose judgment, in consultation with the Headmaster and Assistant Headmasters will be final.
+The school will make specific exceptions to the dress code as required by particular religious customs; parents should address specific concerns to the Assistant Headmasters.